Guthrie baronets

-There have been two baronetcies created for persons with the surname of Guthrie, one in the Baronetage of Nova Scotia and one in the Baronetage of the United Kingdom.
+There have been three baronetcies created for persons with the surname of Guthrie, one in the Baronetage of Nova Scotia and one in the Baronetage of the United Kingdom.

 The Guthrie Baronetcy, of Kingsward in the County of Banff, was created in the Baronetage of Nova Scotia in 1638 for Harry Guthrie.
 Nothing further is known of this title.

 The Guthrie Baronetcy, of Brent Eleigh Hall in the County of Suffolk, is a title in the Baronetage of the United Kingdom.
 It was created on 6 February 1936 for the financier and public servant Connop Guthrie.
 The second Baronet was Managing Director of Brown, Shipley & Co. and chairman and chief executive of BOAC.